-The OSU Marine Mammal Institute is a multi-disciplinary facility incorporating the work of academics from Engineering, Genetics, Agriculture, Aquatics, Ecology, Veterinary Medicine, Biology, and Communications.
-As the only institute of its kind, the Marine Mammal Institute combines the efforts of top researchers from around the world to continue the legacy of discovery and preservation of critical habitats of target species and understanding how they interact with their environment and human activities.
+The OSU Marine Mammal Institute is a multi-disciplinary facility incorporating the work of academics from engineering, genetics, agriculture, aquatics, ecology, veterinary medicine, biology, and communications.
+As the only institute of its kind, the Marine Mammal Institute combines the efforts of top researchers from around the world to continue the legacy of discovery and preservation of critical habitats of target species and to understand how those species interact with their environment and human activities.

 Using satellite-monitored radio tags to determine the distribution and critical habitats of endangered whales.

-Exploring the genome of whales and dolphins to understand the past, assess the present and conserve the future.
+Exploring the genomes of whales and dolphins to understand the past, assess the present, and conserve the future.

 Ecology, behavioral physiology, and conservation biology of pinnipeds.